Chart Color Schemes

 Blackwall is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Blackwall, as per the latest Census, consisted of 71.2% houses and 28.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+The dwelling structure in Blackwall, as recorded at the latest Census, consisted of 71.2% houses and 28.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
-Home ownership in Blackwall was at 36.7%, similar to the Sydney metro level, with mortgaged dwellings at 31.5% and rented dwellings at 31.9%.
-The median monthly mortgage repayment in Blackwall was $2,024, lower than the Sydney metro average of $2,150.
+Home ownership in Blackwall was at 36.7%, similar to Sydney metro's level.
+The remaining dwellings were either mortgaged (31.5%) or rented (31.9%).
+The median monthly mortgage repayment in the area was $2,024, lower than Sydney metro's average of $2,150.
 The median weekly rent figure for Blackwall was $390, compared to Sydney metro's $400.
-Nationally, Blackwall's mortgage repayments were higher at $2,024 against the Australian average of $1,863, while rents were also higher at $390 compared to the national figure of $375.
+Nationally, Blackwall's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing